syncfusion-content/windowsforms-docs/WindowsForms/radialslider/Getting-Started.md

 ## Values

-The value of **RadialSlider** control can be restricted within minimum and maximum limit.
+The value of **RadialSlider** control can be restricted within the minimum and maximum limits.

-* **MinimumValue** - The slider initial value depends on its minimum value and the default minimum value is 0.
-The minimum value can be changed by using the [MinimumValue](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RadialSlider~MinimumValue.html) property.
+* **MinimumValue** - The slider initial value depends on its minimum value, and the default minimum value is 0.
+The minimum value can be changed using the [MinimumValue](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RadialSlider~MinimumValue.html) property.

-* **MaximumValue** - The slider end value depends on its maximum value and the default maximum value is 10.
-The maximum value can be changed by using the [MaximumValue](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RadialSlider~MaximumValue.html) property.
+* **MaximumValue** - The slider end value depends on its maximum value, and the default maximum value is 10.
+The maximum value can be changed using the [MaximumValue](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RadialSlider~MaximumValue.html) property.

-* **Value** - The slider's `Value` property is used to get the currently selected value, or change it to required value.
+* **Value** - The `Value` property of slider is used to get the currently selected value or change it to the required value.

 {% tabs %}